 The day started with music and the beautiful colors of the Local Market.

-Mayan craftsmanship including elaborate weavings, decorative stitching and ceremonial masks were everywhere.
+Mayan craftsmanship, including elaborate weavings, decorative stitching, and ceremonial masks, was everywhere.

 Mayan Paintings of local scenes and Mayan children

 There were various handmade items of traditional ponchos and caps, pashmina-like shawls, purses, pillows, and scarfs.

 Our plan was to visit La Antigua and make a view stops along the way.

 Here's a roadside local fruit market along the highway.

 We stopped at Valhalla Experimental Station Farm in San Miguel Duenas.
 It is a Macadamia Nut Farm, and a not-for-profit organization that gives macadamia nut trees to the local people and teaches them how to grow and harvest macadamia nuts to help them earn money.

 Completely eco friendly the owner has developed machinery to process the macadamia nuts without electricity and share his knowledge and encouragement to the local people.

 At a small Indigenous Village, we saw a Textile presentation and collection of Hulpil shirts and blouses.
 A Mayan woman weaving a blanket.